Pricing your Candid product can be surprisingly difficult.

 You’re not teaching anything.
 Your audience sees you as a friend, or a celebrity-influencer who they enjoy watching.

-In this case, a WhatsApp group where you drop behind-the-scenes pictures, personal audios and videos — more of what they already enjoy from you, could become a huge income stream.
+In this case, a group in Telegram, or Facebook, or Slack where you drop behind-the-scenes pictures, personal audios and videos — more of what they already enjoy from you, could become a huge income stream.

 1,000 fans paying just $12/month = $12,000/m for you!

 If your content targets a more affluent audience type, say for example financial/investing topics, the math may look more like this –